craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 War Clubs are *light*.
 Once per rest, you may use this weapon's special ability;

 #### Warhammer
-Warhammers are reliable tools of battle, where a shaft applies leverage to a heavy head.
+Warhammers are reliable tools of war, where a shaft applies leverage to a heavy head.
 Often used as a breaching tool, the Warhammer is a staple of urban conflicts.

 Warhammers deal 2d8 bludgeoning damage.
-Warhammers are *two-handed*.
+Warhammers are *two-handed* and *heavy*.
 Once per rest, you may use this weapon's special ability;

 #### Warpick
+Warpicks are atypical weapons, filling a similar use-case as the Warhammer in urban conflict, but preferring a piercing action over the blunt of a hammer.

+Warpicks deal 2d6 piercing damage.
+Warpicks are *two-handed* and *heavy*.
+Once per rest, you may use this weapon's special ability;

 #### Flail

 #### Morning Star

 ##### Blades
 #### Push Dagger
 #### Longsword